uschpc/workshop-data/src/index.md

 ```

 - Remember ZFS compresses files, so for uncompressed file sizes:
-  - Use `ls -lh` to list files and view file sizes in current directory
+  - Use `du -sh --apparent-size`
-  - Alternatively, use `du -sh --apparent-size *`
+  - Alternatively, use `ls -lh`

+## A note on file permissions

+- On Linux, files have read (r), write (w), and execute (x) permissions
+- There are separate permissions for the owner, group, and other users
+- A file with `-rwx------` permissions gives the owner full permissions but all other users no permissions
+- A file with `-rwxrwx---` permissions gives the owner and group full permissions but other users no permissions
+- Read and execute permissions are needed to access directories
+- Only the owner (or sysadmin) can change file permissions

 ## Sharing files

 - Project directories are meant for sharing files
-- Use `chmod`, `chgrp`, or `setfacl` commands to set file permissions
+- Use `chmod` to modify file permissions if needed
-- For example, to provide read-only access to a subdirectory:
+- For example, to provide read-only access for group members to a subdirectory:

 ```
 chmod 750 /project/ttrojan_123/dir
 ```

-- For fine-grained access control, use `setfacl`
-- To check permissions, use `ls -l` or `getfacl`
+- To check permissions, use `ls -l` to list files and their permissions

 ## Archiving files